TAKETODAY/today-infrastructure/buildSrc/README.md

 ### RuntimeHints Java Agent

-The `today-core-test` project module contributes the `RuntimeHintsAgent` Java agent.
+The `infra-core-test` project module contributes the `RuntimeHintsAgent` Java agent.

 The `RuntimeHintsAgentPlugin` Gradle plugin creates a dedicated `"runtimeHintsTest"` test task for each project.
 This task will detect and execute [tests tagged](https://junit.org/junit5/docs/current/user-guide/#running-tests-build-gradle)